Jackie Kay

-From 2016 to 2021 Jackie Kay was the Makar, the poet laureate of Scotland.
+From 2016 to 2021, Jackie Kay was the Makar, the poet laureate of Scotland.
 She was Chancellor of the University of Salford between 2015 and 2022.

 Early life and education

 Jackie Kay was born in Edinburgh, Scotland, in 1961, to a Scottish mother and a Nigerian father.
 She was adopted as a baby by a white Scottish couple, Helen and John Kay, and grew up in Bishopbriggs, a suburb of Glasgow.
 They adopted Jackie in 1961, having already adopted her brother, Maxwell, about two years earlier.
-Jackie and Maxwell also have siblings who were brought up by their biological parents.
+Jackie also has siblings who were brought up by her biological parents.

 Her adoptive father worked for the Communist Party full-time and stood for Member of Parliament, and her adoptive mother was the Scottish secretary of Campaign for Nuclear Disarmament.
-As a child Kay suffered racism from children and teachers at school.
+As a child, Kay suffered racism from children and teachers at school.
 John Kay died in 2019 at the age of 94.
+Helen Kay died in 2021 at age 90.

 As a teenager she worked as a cleaner, working for David Cornwell—who wrote under the pen-name John le Carré—for four months.
 She recommended cleaning work to aspiring writers, saying: "It's great ...
 You're listening to everything.
 You can be a spy, but nobody thinks you're taking anything in."
-Cornwell and Kay met again in 2019; he remembered her, and had been following her.
+Cornwell and Kay met again in 2019; he remembered her and had been following her.

-In August 2007, Kay was the subject of the fourth episode of the BBC Radio 4 series The House I Grew Up In, in which she talked about her childhood.
+In August 2007, Kay was featured in the fourth episode of the BBC Radio 4 series The House I Grew Up In, in which she talked about her childhood.